O3Labs/o3-dapi/packages/eth/docs/source/includes/_gettingStarted.md

 # Guide
 ## Getting Started
-To develop for MetaMask, install MetaMask on your development machine
+To develop for O3-desktop, install O3-desktop on your development machine
 ## What is the dAPI?

 The dAPI is a package interface for communicating with the ETH blockchain.
 The methods are handled by an existing wallet provider, such as the O3 wallet, and help to reduce the development overhead associated with creating dApps on ETH.